 I should start by saying that I will always prefer black and white movies and that black and white cinematography is one of the most beautiful forms of art.
 This is especially true with noir films – films that are characterised by sharply delineated chiaroscuro photography, but which are not that easily definable as they appear.
-I do believe that plot, attitude and characters are the most essential noir features, which is why as soon as you watch Leave Her to Heaven or Chinatown, you automatically define them as noir films.
+I do believe that plot, themes, attitude and characterization are the most essential noir features, which is why as soon as you watch Leave Her to Heaven or Chinatown, you automatically define them as noir films.
 Today I am revisiting four favourite noirs shot in colour.
 There is much more than what meets the eye behind voluptuous colours or the sparkling blue of the Tyrrhenian Sea.

 Leave Her to Heaven (1946)

 Despite the dark plot, there is much luscious beauty in Leave Her to Heaven, the quintessential noir in colour.
 Cinematographer Leon Shamroy’s masterful use of colour, brightly lit and edged with somber hues and shadows, makes each image pure pleasure for the eye and has the same impact as the black and white that defines Hollywood film noir.
 The photography mirrors tempestuous Ellen (Gene Tierney), whose extreme beauty highlights her psychotic streaks and changes.
 Tierney’s angelic beauty and unblinking cruelty are a daunting combination.
 Tierney dominates every scene she is in, both physically and emotionally.
 The boat scene is one of the most perturbing sequences in the history of Hollywood.
 Gene Tierney’s face is like a perfect composure, reinforced by the beautiful, peaceful setting.
 At her darkest, she seems at peace, and this makes her character one of the most cold-blooded femmes fatales in the history of cinema, and provokes a disquieting feeling in the viewer, one that is impossible to forget.

 Dial M for Murder (1954)